 You may get tired if you have psoriatic arthritis.
 Pain medication helps.
 Other ways to beat fatigue:

-Try getting up later in the morning or taking an afternoon nap.
+Get up later in the morning, or take an afternoon nap.

 Save your energy for activities that are most important or that you enjoy most.